dbaslan/SWE590Cloud/README.md

 # SWE590Cloud
 Cloud computing application project for SWE590.
-This repository contains a WebAssembly build of the project.
+This repository contains a WebAssembly build of the project, testing script, images and other related files.

 # Deployment
 The application is dockerized and deployed online on Goodgle Cloud with the Kubernetes Engine, using ngnix: